-During Quarter 2- one care home in Swansea was under Escalating Concerns.
+During Quarter 3- one care home in Swansea was under Escalating Concerns.
 The main issues are around management, leadership and poor standards of nursing care resulting in skin integrity issues.
 Joint inter-agency monitoring plans are in place to support the provider.
+One care home is being closely monitored in the Neath Port Talbot area due to an incident relating to the poor standard of end of life care.